twinfree/CS766-Final_Project/README.md

 Images used for training, along with the intratreatment radiographs can be found in the images folder

+Scripts for reading in dicom files can be found in rawData

 Link to MATCH Dataset https://drive.google.com/drive/folders/1Pv9dusbPRgytFiyxII02gtJTWZrMAKWh

 --